Context-Aware Timewise VAEs for Real-Time Vehicle Trajectory Prediction: Experiments

-\paragraph{Waymo} This dataset has two types of training data formats, consisting of 20s and 9s sequential data, respectively.
-We use the 9s data for training, which contains 487,002 scenes, while the validation set has 44,097 scenes.
-In addition to performing downsampling from 10FPS to 5FPS, we apply the data filter from the \textit{Lyft} dataset to filter out invalid data.
-Similar to our \textit{Lyft} implementation we use a 1s window for observation and a 3s horizon for prediction.
-Following the Waymo motion prediction challenge design, we train and evaluate our model using only the vehicle agents labeled as objects of interest.
+\paragraph{Waymo} This dataset has two types of training data formats, consisting of $20\,$s and $9\,$s sequential data, respectively.
+We use the $9\,$s data for training, which contains 487,002 scenes, while the validation set has 44,097 scenes.
+In addition to performing downsampling from $10\,$FPS to $5\,$FPS, we apply the data filter from the \textit{Lyft} dataset to filter out invalid data.
+Similar to our \textit{Lyft} implementation we use a $1\,$s window for observation and a $3\,$s horizon for prediction.
 Table~\ref{tab:waymo} shows the performance of our approach along with two new baselines: MotionCNN~\cite{konev2021motioncnn} and M2I~\cite{sun2022m2i}.
 We run the pre-trained models from the two baselines and keep the first 3s prediction for evaluation.
-As shown in Table~\ref{tab:waymo}, MotionCNN and M2I outperform Trajectron++ with a significant improvement on minADE$_5$/minFDE$_5$.
+As shown in Table~\ref{tab:waymo}, MotionCNN and M2I outperform Trajectron++ significantly on minADE$_5$/minFDE$_5$.
 M2I also brings a large improvement on the most likely prediction.
-Compared with these two strong baselines, our approach achieves more than 15\% improvement overall, and a 29\% and 20\% improvement on minADE$_5$ and minFDE$_5$, respectively.
+Compared with these strong baselines, ContextVAE achieves more than 15\% improvement overall, and a 29\% and 20\% improvement on minADE$_5$ and minFDE$_5$, respectively.

 The default Waymo motion prediction challenge setup uses an 8s prediction horizon with $k=6$.
-The performance of our model trained for 8s prediction on the \textit{interactive} validation set is: minADE$_6 = 1.59$ and minFDE$_6 = 3.67$.
+The performance of our model trained for 8s on the \textit{interactive} validation set for vehicle-only target agents is: minADE$_6 = 1.59$ and minFDE$_6 = 3.67$.
 As a comparison, the Waymo LSTM baseline achieves minFDE$_6 = 6.07$ for 8s prediction~\cite{ngiam2021scene}, and M2I~\cite{sun2022m2i} reports minFDE$_6 = 5.49$.